nicolacimmino/PLC-14500/README.md

 # Getting started

-Download the latest toolchain (Windows only at the moment) from this Git repo releases and unzip it.
+Download the latest toolchain (Windows only at the moment) from this Git repo [releases folder](https://github.com/nicolacimmino/PLC-14500/releases) and unzip it.

 Before starting writing your programs and testing them on the board, you will need to flash the bootloader into the Arduino.
 This can be easily done with the Arduino IDE.
 Load the sketch `bootloader.ino` from  the